queicherius/react-globe/README.md

 # react-globe

-> *Painless localizing of React applications with translations, plurals, numbers, dates and times.* 🌍<br/>
+> *Painless localising of React applications with translations, plurals, numbers, dates and times.* 🌍<br/>
 > *Internationalisation is not fun, so it should be easy.* 😌

 - [Gettext](https://www.gnu.org/software/gettext/manual/gettext.html) translation support (keys are the original English text)